scipp/notevennexus/docs/index.md

-# NotEvenNexus
+# Chexus

 <span style="font-size:1.2em;font-style:italic;color:#5a5a5a">
-  Validate NeXus files
+  Validate and check NeXus files
   </br></br>
 </span>